Mona Kareem: Education and career

 Due to Kareem's stateless legal status, she could not attend a public university.
 Her academic history and poetic prowess earned her a scholarship from a charitable family in Kuwait.
 Kareem studied at the American University of Kuwait.

 Kareem received a scholarship from Binghamton University in 2011.
 She moved to the US and obtained a doctoral degree in Comparative Literature.
-Her thesis, entitled “Good Mothers, Bad Sisters: Arab Women Writers in the Nation,” explored subalternity in the Arab literary scene.
+Her thesis, titled "Good Mothers, Bad Sisters: Arab Women Writers in the Nation,” explored subalternity in the Arab literary scene.

-Kareem worked as a lecturer at Binghamton University and at the University of Maryland.
-She has held fellowships from Poetry International, Arab American National Museum, BANFF Centre, National Centre for Writing, etc. Kareem translated the novel Kindred by Octavia Butler and some poems of Alejandra Pizarnik into Arabic.
-She translated Instructions Within by Ashraf Fayadh (2017) and it was nominated for Best Translated Book Award.
-She is presently a translator-in-residence at Princeton University.